 PORT WASHINGTON, N.Y. – Tablets with embedded cellular modems accounted for a shrinking share of retail-level U.S. tablet sales in 2013, yet the installed base of tablets with an embedded modem and active cellular subscription grew by 46 percent, The NPD Group found.

-The installed-base growth is due to the launch of carrier’s data-share plans, which reduce the relative cost of powering cellular-capable tablets, NPD told TWICE.
-In the past, many consumers purchased cellular-equipped tablets but didn’t activate them, it said.
+The company attributed the installed-base growth to the launch of carrier’s data-share plans, which reduce the relative cost of powering cellular-capable tablets, NPD told TWICE.
+In the past, many consumers purchased cellular-equipped tablets but didn’t activate them, NPD said.

-The percentage share of cellular-equipped tablet sales could grow in the future for multiple reasons, NPD added.
+The share of cellularequipped tablets could grow in the future for multiple reasons, NPD added.

 All told, 57 percent of consumers who connected their tablet to the Internet in 2013 did do so via embedded cellular modem, and 33 percent did so via a smartphone’s hot-spot feature.
 Ten percent connected their tablet via a mobile hot spot.

 “As more consumers test the waters with cellular hot-spot options, and the carriers continue to roll out new trade-in and upgrade programs, there is a far greater probability that consumers will purchase their next tablet with an embedded cellular connection,” said Brad Akyuz, director of Connected Intelligence.

 “Cellular tablet use is still in its early days and, unlike smartphones, significant tablet cellular use is the exception, rather than the norm,” added Akyuz.
 “Still, the most important factor is that more people are beginning to try the cellular-data option.
 If they find a compelling use case, we will see these use patterns grow aggressively.”
 In another finding, NPD said consumers who connected their tablets through embedded cellular used just under 1 GB of data per month.
 Smartphone users, in contrast, average closer to 2GB of data each month.